AlexToop/aws-mfa-cli-configure/README.md

 mfa -d `arn-of-mfa-device` -m `mfa code from device`

+* It will default to using the default base aws credentials installed (`--profile default`).
-That will default to a credentials expiration time of 43200 seconds (12 hours) and to use the default base aws credentials installed.
+* It will default to a credentials expiration time of 43200 seconds (12 hours).
+* Your MFA device arn can be found in your AWS IAM page.
+It will look similar the following if virtual: `arn:aws:iam::123123123123:mfa/username`.

+#### Optional

 The following arguments can be added to further specify how to generate the credentials.

 -t `timeout in milliseconds` -p `credentials profile to base mfa request from`

+#### Outcome

+Once this tool has successully run, you will have a authenticated profile added/updated for use with AWS CLI commands.
+The profile is the name of the base profile with the suffix 'MFA'.
+If using the default profile, you can use `--profile defaultMFA` at the end of AWS CLI commands for example.